ncase/nutshell/README.md

 	* A general "plug-in" system so that 1) I don't have a giant if-elseif-elseif statement for handling Wikipedia/YouTube/Vimeo/Wiktionary/Images/etc, and 2) other folks can write their own plug-ins.
 * Allowing _very limited_ styling of content in Nutshells. (the problem is to avoid cross-site vandalism that spills _outside_ of the bubble.
 So, maybe only `background`, `color`, `font-size`, and `float`?)
 * An easy tool to make Nutshell links with advanced features, rather than making you go through the documentation & test it in the Try Nutshell demo
-* [I DO NOT LIKE THIS FEATURE, BUT AM LISTING IT COZ I KNOW IT'LL BE REQUESTED A LOT]: Option to show bubble-previews on hover, hide on mouse-out?
+* [I DO NOT LIKE THIS IDEA, BUT AM LISTING IT COZ IT'LL BE REQUESTED A LOT]: Configuration option to show bubbles on hover, hide on mouse-out?
 (May suck for long, recursive nutshells.
-And mouse-out may be a very fragile interface.)
+And mouse-out seems very fragile – move cursor 1px and whoops 3 layers of explanation vanish – plus, won't work on mobile anyway...)
 * Put this on npm?
 For "serious developer" points.

-And now, here's the features that *do* exist right now:

 ## Advanced features & options